CedricBeckerFFW/expandingformatter/README.md

 ------------

 This module provides a formatter for existing text, long text and text with summary widget types.
-This module allows you to change how the content is being display (formatted) by providing new format types:
+This module allows you to change how the content is being display.
+And (formatted) by providing new format types.

 INSTALLATION